CryptozombiesHQ/cryptozombie-lessons/en/4/battle-02.md

 **This makes our random number function exploitable.**

-Let's say we had a coin flip contract — heads you double your money, tails you lose everything.
+Let's say we had a coin flip contract — heads will double your money, tails will lose you everything.
 Let's say it used the above random function to determine heads or tails. (`random >= 50` is heads, `random < 50` is tails).

 If I were running a node, I could publish a transaction **only to my own node** and not share it.
 I could then run the coin flip function to see if I won — and if I lost, choose not to include that transaction in the next block I'm solving.
 I could keep doing this indefinitely until I finally won the coin flip and solved the next block, and profit.